Susan Morehouse

 Of course, our city could use a revival of faith.
 I would love to see our churches united and functioning well and full of people hungry for the Lord.
 Our needs here are primarily for assistance with poverty, help with the healing of family, healthy activities for youth in the city, and good mentoring of youth.
 We have a serious drug problem here and the violence often stems from that problem.

 I am not sure we know how to handle poverty in Rochester in a way that brings people out of the poverty mentality and into a place of personal respect and accountability.
 Churches need to give a “hand up, not a hand out”.
 A hand out perpetuates a poverty mind set.
 It is a tough thing to change.
 There are hungry children, kids without winter coats and mittens.
 How to address immediate needs and yet help people gain their independence through learning how to work and keeping good jobs is a tricky balance especially when they can make more selling drugs on the street.
 When a young person from the street shows up at a church what will they hear, what will their welcome be?
-How will they be unddrsusan3erstood and truly mentored?
+How will they be understood and truly mentored?
 Having spent a fair amount of time listening to the youth on the street, I have come to recognize they have had a lot to deal with at a young age.

 What has been your experience as a woman offering this kind of ministry in an urban setting?
 Any struggles or judgment?